lvh/txoauth/docs/authserver.rst

 endpoints are responsible for turning all sorts of credentials that amount to an access grant into a token that will actually let you access something.
-Unlike end-user authentication endpoints, token endpoints are sufficiently similar to each other that txOAuth provides an implementation.
+Unlike end-user authentication endpoints, token endpoints are sufficiently similar to each other that txoauth provides an implementation.

 Token endpoints operate roughly as follows: